ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #secure-access-cli}
 {: cli}

 You can enable secure access to the instance metadata service.
-When secure access is enabled, the metadata service is only accessible to the virtual server instance by encrypted HTTP Secure protocol (HTTPS).
-When secure access is disabled the metadata service is only accessible to the virtual server instance by unencrypted HTTP protocol.
-Secureecure access is disabled by default.
-When the `metadata_service.protocol` property is `http`, the endpoint URL may contain either the service's IP address `http://169.254.169.254` or the service's hostname `http://api.metadata.cloud.ibm.com`.
-When the `metadata_service.protocol` property is `https`, the endpoint URL must contain the service's hostname `https://api.metadata.cloud.ibm.com`.
+When secure access is enabled, the metadata service is accessible only to the virtual server instance by encrypted HTTP Secure protocol (HTTPS).
+When secure access is disabled the metadata service is accessible only to the virtual server instance by unencrypted HTTP protocol.
+Secure access is disabled by default.

-You cannot configure the metadata service with both `http` and `https` protocols at the same time.
+Certain properties might be required in the following scenarios:

-If you are using the IBM Cloud CLI Virtual Server Instance for VPC compute resource identity login method, or the IBM Cloud SDK with [VPC Instance Authentication](https://github.com/IBM/ibm-cloud-sdk-common#authentication){: external} inside an instance with secure access to the instance metadata service enabled, certain properties might be required.
-For more information, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login), and [IBM Cloud Go SDK](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md#vpc-instance-authentication){: external}
+- You are using the IBM Cloud CLI Virtual Server Instance for VPC compute resource identity login method.
+For more information, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login).
-{: important}
+- You are using the IBM Cloud SDK with [VPC Instance Authentication](https://github.com/IBM/ibm-cloud-sdk-common#authentication){: external} inside an instance with secure access to the instance metadata service enabled.
+For more information, see [IBM Cloud Go SDK](https://github.com/IBM/go-sdk-core/blob/main/Authentication.md#vpc-instance-authentication){: external}.

 #### Enable secure access when you provision an instance
 {: #secure-access-cli-provision}
 {: cli}

-To enable secure access with the CLI when you provision an instance, input a value for the `--metadata-service-protocol` option when you use the `instance-create` command.
-For secure access input `https`.
+To enable secure access when you provision an instance, specify a value for the `--metadata-service-protocol` option when you use the `instance-create` command.
+For secure access specify `https`.
 The default setting is unencrypted `http`.

 ```sh
 ibmcloud is instance-create INSTANCE_NAME VPC ZONE_NAME PROFILE_NAME SUBNET ... [--metadata-service-protocol http | https] ...